 At least 250,000 people in the United States are living with spinal cord injuries.
 Every year, approximately 17,000 new injuries emerge.
 Countless organizations, tools, and treatments are available to those affected.

 Access to some of these resources, however, can be expensive.
-That’s why our team at Davis Levin Livingston wants to help you file a lawsuit.
+That’s why our Hawaii spinal injury attorneys at Davis Levin Livingston wants to help you file a lawsuit.

 Help Us Help You.
 Contact Us Today.